senecajs/seneca-web/README.md

 These general middleware functions are:

-   * _startware_: always executed, before any mappings, even when there is no route match
+   * _startware_: always executed, before any mappings, *even when there is no route match*
+   * _premap_: only executed when a mapping matches, and before the mapping; can also be used at the mapping level for route-specific behaviour
-   * _endware_: executed only when a custom mapping middleware calls `next`.
+   * _postmap_: executed only when a custom mapping middleware calls `next`.

 The primary advantage of using the mapping specification over a custom middleware function is that seneca-web maintains a list of mapped